itom-project/itom/docs/userDoc/source/02_installation/build_debian.rst

 * Any git client (e.g. SmartGit (requires java) or git-cola or Guitar)
 * glew (libglew*-dev or something similar, required by some plugins)
 * fftw (libfftw3-dev or something similar, required by some plugins)
+* python-opencv python bindings for opencv.
+Make sure to install them with the same version/from the same source as opencv itself. use sudo apt install opencv-python instead of pip3 if you installed opencv using apt.